-Whilst it’s hard to compete with the compact size and ease of installation of a conventional fossil fuel boiler, making the choice to move to a carbon neutral biomass boiler doesn’t need to be a painful one.
-Although the size of a biomass boiler is almost always larger than that of its typical fossil fuel counterpart, the years of innovation and leading engineering has provided a fuel feed system for almost every demand and allows the biomass boiler to be installed into even the most challenging of settings.
+Whilst it’s hard to compete with the compact size and ease of installation of a conventional fossil fuel boiler, making the choice to move to a carbon-neutral biomass boiler doesn’t need to be a painful one.
+Although the size of a biomass boiler is almost always larger than that of its typical fossil fuel counterpart, the years of innovation and leading engineering has provided a fuel feed system for almost every demand and now allow biomass boilers to be installed into even the most challenging of settings.

-Below we’ve compiled a list of the most common elements of an automatic fuel feed system and explain best practises and maintenance requirements.
+Below we’ve compiled a list of the most common elements of an automatic fuel feed system and we explain the best practices and maintenance requirements.

 There are 3 types of fuel extraction systems, these remove fuel from its store and transfer it to a fuel delivery system which in turn transports pellets or woodchips to a boilers combustion chamber.

 Gravity fed (wood pellets)

 The density of wood pellets (3 times that of wood chips) allows for an easier flow than its counterparts, making it suitable for gravity-fed extraction.

 Pellets will flow down a 50-degree angle, so a variety of fuel stores will work:

 Indoor bagged silos

 A suction feed is most commonly used to transport pellets from a fuel store to a boiler hopper, this saves space and reduces pellet damage, reducing dust.

 Fuel Delivery: Depending on accessibility, your fuel delivery would most commonly be blown or tipped into your storage space.